fan2/mkdocs/docs/blog/posts/cs/cpp-alignment.md

 ---

-In the previous code example, we also see a new operator, `alignof` (or `_Alignof`, if you don’t include [<stdalign.h\>](https://en.cppreference.com/w/c/types)), that provides us with the alignment of a speciﬁc type.
-You will rarely ﬁnd the occasion to use it in real live code.
+In the previous code example, we also see a new operator, `alignof` (or `_Alignof`, if you don’t include [<stdalign.h\>](https://en.cppreference.com/w/c/types)), that provides us with the alignment of a specific type.
+You will rarely find the occasion to use it in real live code.

-Another keyword can be used to force allocation at a speciﬁed alignment: `alignas` (respectively, `_Alignas`).
+Another keyword can be used to force allocation at a specified alignment: `alignas` (respectively, `_Alignas`).
 Its argument can be either a type or expression.
-It can be useful where you know that your platform can perform certain operations more efﬁciently if the data is aligned in a certain way.
+It can be useful where you know that your platform can perform certain operations more efficiently if the data is aligned in a certain way.

 ## C++ alignment